Choose a color combination to give the most comfortable

 Wish to focus public attention on the Library

 Will support the freedom to read as expressed in the American Library Association Bill of Rights

 The Friends raise funds to be used by the Library for activities not ordinarily covered under the library's operating budget.
 The Friends contribute to the summer reading program for children, young adults and adult programs.

 The Friends of the Hiawatha Public Library gratefully accept your gently used, resellable items to sell in our bookstore or at our special book sales.
 Our funds support library literacy programs.
 We work hard to offer good quality items at great prices for this cause.

 Before donating, please see these guidelines or ask for a copy of our donation policy at the main desk.

-We accept gently-used books, magazines, DVDs, CDs, and Audiobooks that are in good condition and which others would want to purchase.
+We accept gently-used books and magazines that are in good condition and that others would want to purchase.
 We cannot accept more than two boxes at a time.

 Please recycle or discard the following at home: